Edu-Tech Education Technology

 Coalition for Conservation and Environmental Education - C2E2

-C2E2 is a non-profit natural resource organization made up of over sixty agencies, organizations and individuals with a mission to develop a public that is knowledgeable, committed and motivated to take a balanced, active approach for a quality environment.
+C2E2 is a non-profit natural resource organization made up of over forty agencies, organizations and individuals with a mission to develop a public that is knowledgeable, committed and motivated to take a balanced, active approach for a quality environment.
 A strategic plan is guiding the efforts of the Coalition, and its helping the North Dakota Forest Service reach a statewide audience with our forestry messages.
 The Coalition has had many successes because of their efforts to eliminate duplication of services, and focus on cooperation and collaboration, rather than competition.
 Together, the Coalition members have had tremendous success.
-Check out all their accomplishments at: Coalition for Conservation and Environmental Education (C2E2), The Information and Education Coordinator is serving as the current sescretary/treasurer for the 2013 year.
+Check out all their accomplishments at: Coalition for Conservation and Environmental Education (C2E2),

 The Coalition initiated a problem-solving, natural resource competition for high school students called the Envirothon.